anuragbehura/anuragbehura/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm [Your Name], a passionate Full Stack Developer with a knack for crafting efficient and scalable web applications.
+I'm Anurag🧒🏻, a passionate Full Stack Developer with a knack for crafting efficient and scalable web applications.
 With a solid foundation in both front-end and back-end technologies, I love bringing ideas to life through code.
 Here's a bit about me and what you can find on my GitHub:

 ## 🌐 Socials: